bevyengine/rfcs/rfcs/45-stageless.md

 ### Run criteria

-There are two forms of run criteria: **trivial** and **system-like**.
-Trivial run criteria are both common and extremely fast to evaluate: the additional task overhead of treating them like systems is too high.
-`.run_if_resource_equals` is the canonical example and is reused for `run_if_in_state`.
-Other trivial run criteria can be added later as common use cases arise.

-System-like run criteria can access arbitrary data from the world, and effectively behave exactly like any other system.
+Run criteria can access arbitrary data from the world, have their own fetches and are run on the world.
-The exceptions are:
+While they reuse much of the system machinery, they have several important constraints:

 - they cannot mutate data
   - required to avoid having to order run criteria relative to each other
 - they cannot capture or store local data
-  - required to enable optimizations
-- they cannot be configured (other than as noted below)
   - required to avoid user footguns

-System-like run criteria are always part of any atomic groups the system that they control are part of.
-In addition, they belong to a coherent atomic group with the system that they control.
+  - required to efficiently special-case their execution
+- they cannot be configured
+  - required to avoid user footguns
+  - required to efficiently special-case their execution
+- they must return a `bool`, so we know whether the system they're controlling should run!

-When we are presented with a system, and must choose whether or not we should run it:
+When the executor is presented with a system, it must choose whether or not the system can be run:

-- check that the joint data access of all of that system's atomic groups are free
+- check that the joint data access of all of that system's and its run criteria are available
-- if all the required data is available, evaluate any outstanding system-like run criteria
-  - these are run like a system, spawning a new task
-  - these can run in any order, as they cannot mutate data
-  - if system-like run criteria still need to be evaluated, the system is put back in queue
+  - if not, the system is put back into the queue and the next system is checked
+- evaluate each run criteria on the world, in an arbitrary order
+  - return early and skip the system if any run criteria return `false`
-- if all of the system-like run criteria have returned `true`, check that the joint data access for the system and its trivial run criteria are free
+- if and only if all of the run criteria have returned `true`:
-  - otherwise, skip it
+  - spawn a thread
+  - lock the accesses of the system
+  - run the system
-- if all of the trivial run criteria return `true`, spawn a task and immediately run the system
+  - release the locks when the system completes
-  - otherwise, skip it

-System-like run criteria are evaluated using seperate tasks (like other systems), while trivial run criteria are evaluated by the scheduler itself.
+This approach is very light-weight (as the overwhelming majority of run criteria are extremely simple).
+It allows us to avoid ever locking data for run criteria, and skip spawning a new task for systems that are skipped.

 ### Flushed ordering constraints